wilson0x4d/once-crunch/README.md

 Just because you can legally ACCESS data does not mean you can legally USE data.

 **Do not publish any data without first consulting a lawyer on FAIR USE, COPYRIGHT LAW, DMCA, and any local or international laws you may be subject to.**

+## Contact

+As usual you can contact me in Discord or submit an issue on Github.

 Enjoy!